akshat-315/Data-Structures/README.md

 Aiming for atleast 300+ questions covering all the types of Data Structures.

-Since you can find most of the questions on coding platforms like leetcode, I will only be providing only the required solution function of most of the problems.
+Since you can find most of the questions on coding platforms like leetcode, I will be providing only the required solution function of most of the problems.